MIBbrandon/MIBbrandon/README.md

 # Welcome to my profile page!

-I’m currently learning about Quantum Computing :snowflake::computer: and advancing my Python :snake: skills
+I’m currently learning about Quantum Computing and advancing my Python skills

 ## Things I'm currently working on
 With the Alan Aspuru-Guzik group, I'm updating the machine learning side of Tequila